The Complete Guide to Toughened Glass: Strength, Safety & Standards

 ⚠️ Crucial Warning: Do Not Cut!

 Because of the immense, deliberate tension trapped inside the pane, toughened glass cannot be cut, drilled, or edged after it has been heat-treated.
 Any attempt to do so will cause the entire pane to shatter instantly.
-All sizing, shaping, and holes (like those required for cat flaps or ventilator fans) must be made perfectly before the toughening process begins.
+All sizing, shaping, and holes (like those required for cat flaps) must be perfectly measured before the toughening process begins.

 2. The Key Difference: How It Breaks